Actify

 The Assessment (Week 1)

-Choose one free assessment (16Personalities is the easiest entry point — takes 12 minutes, free, no facilitator needed).
-Send the link Monday with a soft deadline of Friday.
-Frame it as optional but interesting.
-Don't call it 'mandatory team building.'
-Share your own result first to normalize it.
-Expect 70-80% completion by Friday; the rest will finish after seeing teammates discuss results.
+Pick one free assessment (16Personalities is the easiest — 12 minutes, no facilitator needed).
+Send the link Monday with a soft Friday deadline.
+Frame it as interesting and optional, not mandatory.
+Share your own result first so it feels human, not clinical.
+Expect 70-80% completion by Friday — the rest finish after seeing teammates discuss their results.

 Slack/Teams message

-Hey team — I just took this personality assessment and my result was eerily accurate.
+Hey [team] — I just took this personality assessment and honestly it was surprisingly accurate (and a bit funny).
 Takes 12 minutes.
-[Link to assessment] No pressure, but if you take it by Friday, we're going to do something fun with the results next week.
-I'm an [your type] — apparently that means I [one funny trait].
-Who's in?
+[Link] No pressure at all, but if you take it by Friday I want to do something fun with the results next week.
+I'm a [your type] — apparently I [one funny/relatable trait from your result].
+Curious what everyone else gets!

 Share your result with a self-deprecating comment.
-This signals vulnerability and makes others comfortable sharing.
+This signals that it's safe to be honest — not a performance review.

 2